basho/basho_docs/source/languages/en/riak/ops/advanced/backends/multi.md

 data for the Memory backend.
 Each of these backends suggests allocating up to 50% of available memory for this purpose.
 When using the Multi backend, make sure that the sum of all backend memory use is at 50% or less.
-Using, for example, three backends with each set to 50% memory usage will inevitable lead to memory problems.
+For example, using three backends with each set to 50% memory usage will inevitably lead to memory problems.